vsosrc/ppc/README.md

 Binaries :
 ----------
-Pre-build Binaries for PPC for Ubuntu 14.04 LE and RHEL 7.1 LE are available at http://repo.veristorm.com/repos/vdh/
+Pre-built Binaries for PPC for Ubuntu 14.04 LE and RHEL 7.1 LE are available at http://repo.veristorm.com/repos/vdh/

 Local Repo Setup to pull Veristorm hosted binaries:
 ---------------------------------------------------